Performance Summary

 *MSCI AC World Net Divs AUD

-Source: Internal CI data reports, December 31, 2024
+Source: Internal CI data reports, 31 March 2025

-- Royalties & Resources – e.g. Franco Nevada (FNV), a leading gold-focused royalty and streaming business, providing exposure to the gold price and exploration optionality with minimal operating and capex risk.
+- Royalties & Resources – E.g. Franco Nevada (FNV), a leading gold-focused royalty and streaming business, providing exposure to the gold price and exploration optionality with minimal operating and capex risk.

 The ‘Grow’ bucket also consists of three groups of investments:

-- Emerging Market Aspirants – e.g. HDFC Bank (500180), the leading private sector retail and commercial bank in India and the best way to invest in the secular growth of credit in the world’s largest democracy.
+- Emerging Market Aspirants – E.g. HDFC Bank (500180), the leading private sector retail and commercial bank in India and the best way to invest in the secular growth of credit in the world’s largest democracy.

 Observations From The Road